stukannn/github.io/README.md

                       3.  goto Settings > Pages .
 Visit site to open stukannn's Github.io Pages site
 --------------------------------------------------------------------------------------------------------------------

-A.   Create Github Pages site
+A.   Create Github Pages site for vantjkan account in github :
 1. Create a repo named in vantjkan account named  'github.io' Log-in Github vantjkan & Open Dashboard page:  click  New  button
 1.1   https://github.com/new page is opened, and enter the following entries